Santorini Cruise Port Guide, Things to Do, Shore Excursions

 The hike takes place on Nea Kameni, a tiny uninhabited island of volcanic origin, nestled just off the coast of main Santorini island, across the town of Fira.
 The day trip starts with a beautiful panoramic sailing of the caldera before you reach the point where you start your volcano hiking.

 As mentioned before, the island as we know is what is left after the volcano eruption and here you have an amazing opportunity to hike the Nea Kameni volcano which has eight craters.
 The last one you will visit is still active and you can easily see the steam coming out.
+The hike is not surprisingly all uphill, so please make sure to wear proper shoes and keep hydrated, as you are hiking in warm weather with mostly rocks around you so it can get pretty hot.
+The hike down usually takes only 15 minutes.

 After the hike, tours normally take you to the hot springs for a swim.
 You need to swim from the boat to the springs about 40 meters, so if you are not a strong swimmer ask for a vest.
 The temperature in the springs is warmer, however, the cooler the weather outside the more you will feel the difference so don’t be disappointed if you don’t feel a big difference.
-The recommendations are to wear dark swimwear as the sulfur can leave traces.
+The recommendation is to wear dark swimwear as the sulfur can leave traces.

 Explore volcano hiking & hot springs tours and activities